WHAT ARE THE BEST DAY TRIPS FROM SEOUL? BEST DAY TRIPS FROM SEOUL BY TRAIN OR BUS? BEST BEACH NEAR SEOUL?

 8. Edelweiss Swiss Theme Park

-Just like La Petite France, Edelweiss Swiss Theme Park is great to discover the culture of Switzerland.
+Just like La Petite France, Edelweiss Swiss Theme Park is great for discovering the culture of Switzerland.
 The park is also located in Gapyeong, just a bit further from Seoul than La Petite France.

-Edelweiss Swiss Theme Park became very popular amongst local.
-It offers beautiful sceneries with the mountain surrounding the village.
+Edelweiss Swiss Theme Park became very popular amongst locals.
+It offers beautiful scenery with the mountain surrounding the village.
 Here visitors will discover more about the food and culture of Switzerland.
-Within the village, there are a few museums such as the Cheese museum or Chocolate museum.
+Within the village, there are a few museums such as the Cheese Museum and Chocolate Museum.

 9. Korean Folk Village

 The Korean Folk Village (한국민속촌) is a great place to learn and experience the Korean culture and the Joseon era.
-The park expand over 245 hectares.
+The park expands to over 245 hectares.
 You can admire old thatched and tiled houses along a pretty river.

-Also, throughout the day, enjoy various performances: Traditional music, martial arts on horses, traditional dances, traditional wedding ceremony, etc. Please note, some shows are only available in certain seasons.
-Don’t forget to check our their website.
+Also, throughout the day, enjoy various performances: Traditional music, martial arts on horses, traditional dances, traditional wedding ceremonies, etc. Please note, that some shows are only available in certain seasons.
+Don’t forget to check out their website.